 As parents we know that young children need their sleep to grow and develop, but many of us are unsure as to how much sleep babies, toddlers and pre-school kids actually need to reach their full potential.
 Unfortunately when it comes to sleep patterns, theres no such thing as an average child, but our sleep guide will give you an idea of what you can expect for newborns to 5 year olds, from day time naps to sleeping through the night.

 Are your kids afraid of the dark?
 Do they get upset and can't sleep as they think there are monsters under their bed each night?
 They're not alone!
 We take a look at some of the reasons behind your kids fears of the dark, ways you can respond, how to make a monster fighting kit and putting some monster rules in place!

 Do you think your child is depressed?
 Childhood depression rarely has a single cause and its usually a combination of factors that depend on your childs innate coping abilities.
 We take a look at the causes of childhood depression, signs and symptoms, getting help, treatment, supporting your child and improving communication.

-Many of us buy yoghurt for our kids because of the widely published health benefits it has, ranging from friendly bacteria to the amount of calcium it contains.
+Many of us buy yoghurts for our kids because of the widely published health benefits they have, ranging from friendly bacteria to the amount of calcium they contain.
 But not all yoghurts are created equal!
-So how do we tell apart the real yoghurts that offer health benefits from other fake yoghurts that just taste good?
+Some types of kids yoghurts have the same amount of sugar and additives in them as chocolate desserts!
+So how do you tell the difference between 'real' kids yoghurts that offer health benefits from other fake kids yoghurts that just taste good?

 Cows milk is one of the most common causes of food allergy in young children, affecting about one in 50 children in New Zealand.
 So what is cows milk allergy?
 We take a look at the symptoms and management of cows milk allergy.